Shaun-Fong/GF-FsmSystem/README.md

 2. Go `https://github.com/shaun-he/GF-FsmSystem.git` , Click the **Green Code** button , then click **Download Zip**.

-3. Unzip two file somewhere in your disk.
+3. Extract GF-Core.zip.

 4. In Unity , Go to Window -> Package Manager -> Add package from disk

-5. open the **package.json** which in your GF-Core unzip folder.
+5. open the **package.json** in the GF-Core extracted folder.

+6. Extract GF-FsmSystem.zip.

+7. In Unity , Go to Window -> Package Manager -> Add package from disk

-6. open the **package.json** which in your GF-FsmSystem unzip folder.
+8. open the **package.json** in the GF-FsmSystem extracted folder.

-7. Done!
+7. Enjoy!

 ## About Errors